theQRL/documentation/docs/Use/Node/node-cli/node-cli-slave-xmss.md

 The QRL wallet is an XMSS Merkle tree constructed using the private key to generate leaves of this tree.
 Each "leaf" can also generate a tree of OTS Slave keys that can be used to sign transactions.
 This allows further expansion of a QRL wallet extending the number of transactions you can process before needing to regenerate a new wallet.

 > To create a slaves.json file you will need a QRL wallet.json file and a working installation of QRL.
-See the guide for creating a [QRL Wallet CLI](/build/node-cli/overview)
+See the guide for creating a [QRL CLII Wallet](use/node/node-cli/overview)
 {: .info}

 Currently the only way to generate a slaves.json file is by using the command line utility `qrl`.
 This can be installed by following the [QRL Node Guide](/use/node).
 You will need to have shell access and be logged into the computer running qrl.